-46 Calire Methven O'Brien, Sumithra Dhanaraja, 'The corporate responsibility to respect human rights: a status review,'(2016) 29(4) Accounting, Auditing, and Accountability Journal 542-567.
+46 Calire Methven O'Brien, Sumithra Dhanaraja, 'The corporate responsibility to respect human rights: a status review' (2016) 29(4) Accounting, Auditing, and Accountability Journal 542-567.

-47 Joel G. Breman, 'Eliminating poor quality medicines: 'Caveat emptor, Caveat venditor' (buyer beware, seller beware),' (2018) 10 Int Health 321-323; René Franz Henschel, Conformity of Goods in International Sales Governed By CISG Article 35: Caveat Venditor, Caveat Emptor And Contract Law As Background Law And As A Competing Set Of Rules,' (2004) 1 Nordic Journal of Commercial Law ; Muhammad Hafiz Mohd Shukri, Ismail, Rahmah, Markom, Ruzian, ' The Application of Caveat Emptor and Caveat Venditor Doctrines from Civil and Islamic Perspectives,' (2021) 28 JUUM (Jurnal Undang-undang dan Masyaraka) 92 - 103.
-48 For a perspective from Africa, see, Ohenewaa Boateng Newman & Bobby Banson, The Conundrum of Balance under Ghana's Legal System: The Protection of a Buyer in Good Faith and the Principle of Caveat Emptor, privileging the scope of actions that merited attentiveness were thus nicely interlocked.
+47 Joel G. Breman, 'Eliminating poor quality medicines: 'Caveat emptor, Caveat venditor' (buyer beware, seller beware)' (2018) 10 Int Health 321-323; René Franz Henschel, Conformity of Goods in International Sales Governed By CISG Article 35: Caveat Venditor, Caveat Emptor And Contract Law As Background Law And As A Competing Set Of Rules' (2004) 1 Nordic Journal of Commercial Law; Muhammad Hafiz Mohd Shukri, Ismail, Rahmah, Markom, Ruzian, 'The Application of Caveat Emptor and Caveat Venditor Doctrines from Civil and Islamic Perspectives' (2021) 28 JUUM (Jurnal Undang-undang dan Masyaraka) 92 - 103.

+48 For a perspective from Africa, see, Ohenewaa Boateng Newman & Bobby Banson, The Conundrum of Balance under Ghana's Legal System: The Protection of a Buyer in Good Faith and the Principle of Caveat Emptor,

+The expectations of diligence built around the concept of obligations flowing from risk allocations in transactions expanded to become a baseline practice in business transactions.
+But the scope of the concept was limited to the understanding of those forms of risk that were then privileged--generally financial risk as it might be evidenced or extracted from the financial reporting of economic actors.
+The relationship between the diligence that was "due" and the underlying normative framework (to whom or under what circumstances is diligence due) for privileging the scope of actions that merited attentiveness were thus nicely interlocked.
 Since the financial scandals in the United States after 2001, the notions were internalized into the operations of business, especially with respect to financial reporting.49 But it has also expanded to include monitoring and diligence obligations with respect to trustworthiness in business management.
 The risk of trustworthiness has been aligned with the risk of liability to directors and others for breach of their managerial obligations.
 50